jokla/jokla.github.io/_posts/2014-09-29-visp_naoqi.md

 in `SET(${PROJECT_NAME}_ALGOS_HEADERS` after `include/${PROJECT_NAME}/algos/jac_point_chain.hh`

 ## Test model URDF for Metapod
  In order to create a Metapod model it is necessary to symplify the original URDF model.
-To test it:

-* Go to the folder `/metapod/_build/metapodfromurdf` (`_build` could have a different name, depending on what you choosed) and run:
+To test it go to the folder `/metapod/_build/metapodfromurdf` (`_build` could have a different name, depending on what you choosed) and run:

 `metapodfromurdf pepper.urdf --name pepper --directory pepper`